 Why a Total Loss Payoff Can Be Less Than an Auto Loan

-You have had an accident that destroyed your car and, now, could be disappointed with your total loss payoff check?
+You have had an accident that destroyed your car and, now, could be disappointed with your total loss payoff check from your insurance provider.
 It is not as uncommon as you might think.
 Lots of people are underwater on their car loans.
-Being underwater on a loan means you owe more than your car is worth at any time during your car loan, is putting you at risk of receiving a payoff check lower than your auto loan balance.
+Being underwater on a loan means you owe more than your car is worth at any time during your loan.
+This situation can put you at risk of receiving a payoff check that is lower than your auto loan balance.

 It is pretty much common knowledge that cars depreciate.
 You will never get your money back out of a car unless you drive it for 20 years.
 You are paying a pretty penny for the use of a vehicle whether you finance it or not the minute you drive it off the dealership lot.

 Extended Car Loans Could Mean No Gap Insurance

 Anyone purchasing a car loan with a term longer than four years is an ideal candidate for gap insurance.
 If you owe a lot more than what your total loss payoff check is issued for, you probably have an extended car loan with no gap insurance.

 A storm is definitely brewing if you were enticed into wrapping your old car loan in with your new.
-Your car insurance is not going to pay old debt, even if it is wrapped into your current car loan.
+Your car insurance is not going to pay an old debt, even if it is wrapped into your current car loan.
 A total loss accident means its time to pay up or try to get a lender to wrap the difference of this loan into a new one (which is never recommended).

 Keep Sales Tax, Title, and Registration in Mind